MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Schematic-Design-Guide.md

 - What output power requirement with your product?
   Consider the output power requirement base on range, RF regulation, and power consumption restriction.

-Based on above considerations, you can customize the reference schematic to your own product.
+Based on above considerations, The customer can tailor the reference schematic to its own application.